-Researches have proven that images are captured by Brain faster 60,000 times than any textual representation.
+Research has proven that images are captured by the Brain faster 60,000 times than any textual representation.
 This is the reason why leading companies in United States of America spends more or around half a billion to promote their products via visual representations.
-Most importantly this statistics it not for a year, but every year, that too investing more and more each year.
-Trust the graphs..!!
+Most importantly these statistics it not for a year, but every year, that too investing more and more each year.
+Trust the graphs...!!

 Moral is really simple and straight: Text is awesome to read, it takes more time for brain to process and reach.
 With the real pacing world and nature of social media, it’s not ideal to go with text replacing the images.

 Several internet marketing leaders too are supporting visual communications for social marketing.